Wilson disease causes a buildup of copper in the body. It is very rare.

 Certain changes in your diet may help reduce your copper intake:

 A liver transplant may be needed if you have severe liver damage.
 Transplantation may also be needed if you cannot tolerate the side effects of medications.

-Currently, there are no guidelines to prevent Wilson disease.
+There are no current guidelines to prevent Wilson disease.